Patricia's Opera Tours - return to homepage

 2002 Lauren Armishaw, Jack Bourke, Andrea Creighton, Chris Goldsmith,

-Villa in Tuscany
+Villa in Tuscany and Parma, Lucca

 • language lessons with top Italian teacher from nearby Siena